 If your furnace is operating correctly, it should cycle about 2 to 3 times per hour.
 How long it operates depends on how cold it is outside.
 In milder temperatures, it may run for 10 to 15 minutes.
 The colder it gets, the longer the run cycle will be.

 If your furnace isn’t working correctly, it may start running more frequently.
-If you notice your furnace turns on and off frequently, it’s called short cycling.
-And that can make your home less energy efficient.
+If you notice your furnace turns on and off frequently, it’s called short cycling and that can make your home less energy efficient.
+Before you call us for furnace repairs in Denver Metro, take a look at the signs and symptoms of furnace short cycling.

-In general, short cycling is caused by one of three things.
+In general, furnace short cycling is caused by one of three things.

 Your gas furnace has a heat exchanger that heats the air supply that flows into your home.
 If this overheats, it will shut down to protect the components from further damage.
 As the heat exchanger cools, it’ll turn back on to attempt to heat your home.
 This creates an endless cycle of turning on and off.